 Hanie identified three crucial pillars for a culture of safety within a fleet:

-1. Identification of at-risk drivers
+Identify at-risk drivers

 Safety managers should start by identifying at-risk drivers.